-With the victim's consent, UMBC Police will assist in notifying the Baltimore County Police Department for reports of rape for further investigation.
+With the victim's consent, UMBC Police will notify the Baltimore County Police Department to further investigate reports of rape.

 Resources

 The Title IX Coordinator and University officials are obligated to assist victims of sexual assault, relationship violence, and stalking should they make a request to change their living arrangements or academic schedule to the extent they are reasonably available.
 The University may also assist victims with student financial aid assistance and/or visa and immigration assistance if requested and to the extent they are available.